Go on to Part Seven

 Mar.
 12 Tampa, Florida University of South Florida

-held in the University's basketball gym.
+held in the basketball gym as part of a University double concert weekend.
+This Saturday concert was followed on Sunday night by Billy Jowl performing on the very same stage.
 GG opened for Renaissance, although reportedly quite a few people had left by the time Renaissance reached the end of their set.
 As openers, Giant was well received, a standing ovation bringing them back out for an encore.
 Derek did seem a bit perplexed as one young lady in the audience kept yelling for him to remove his pants.
 He politely declined, to the audience’s roar of approval, but the girl persisted, requesting the same of John during his monologue.
 An off-color response from John ended the interruptions.
 Poor ticket sales for previously sponsored concerts had, by this time, put the University under financial strain.
-They canceled other upcoming performances but, fortunately, this one went ahead as planned.
-In fact, the attendance was good on this evening, totaling around 2,200.
+They canceled other upcoming performances but, fortunately, this one and the Billy Joel concert went ahead as planned.
+The GG/Renaissance show was sold out with a standing room only crowd of around 2,200.
 The numbers were helped a bit because the university ran a promotion in which the first 400 students purchasing tickets were each given two more tickets for free.
 The St. Petersburg Times gave decent reviews for each band, but bemoaned the fact that the acoustics in the boomy gymnasium were awful, equating them to the insides of a “gigantic garbage can”.

 Tampa ad Mar.
 12, 1977